KavenArango/MeltWater_Project/README.md

 * Issue: Speed may have been sacrificed, due to my lack of in-depth knowledge of the language with functions is more difficult.

-* issue: No paramater validation is occuring at any point in the program.
+* Issue: No paramater validation is occuring at any point in the program.

 * Issue: The Throws could be improved.